Aldo10012/EZNetworking/README.md

 ## Contributing 🤝

 Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on:
-- Submitting pull requests
-- Reporting issues
-- Code style guidelines
-- Development setup
+If you have an idea to improve EZNetworking, please feel free to submit and open a pull request or open an issue.

 ## License 📄